-This Toms River home had a crawl space that was poorly insulated, was likely to attract pests and insects, and in its current state allowed for the spread of mold and mildew from the damp space.
-Cowley's makeover made this crawl space the envy of the neighborhood, providing proactive protection that prevents future problems.
+This Toms River, NJ home had a dirt floor crawl space that was poorly insulated, was likely to attract pests and insects, and (in its current state) allowed for the spread of mold and mildew due to the high humidity levels.

-A home in Toms River had a mouse infestation in the attic.
-A Cowleys pest control technician quickly resolved the infestation, and potential entry points were closed.
+A homeowner in Toms River, NJ had a mouse infestation in his attic.
+One of our pest control technicians quickly & efficiently resolved the infestation, and all potential entry points were properly sealed.
 However, mice were not the only problem.
-Depending on the length of the infestation and the type and number of invading wildlife, a homeowner may find himself with significant property damage.
-Often, it’s the attic insulation that takes the worst beating.
-Once mice or other wildlife takes up residence in the attic, a good portion of the insulation is often ruined beyond repair.
-The insulation is not only torn and shredded, but it is saturated with urine and droppings.
-Wildlife droppings can contain bacteria, parasites, and other pathogens.
+The insulation was not only torn and shredded but was saturated with urine and droppings.
 When the pellets dry, microscopic spores are then released into the air, which is a health hazard for the home’s occupants.
 The urine odors are often so strong that they permeate through the entire house.
-Unfortunately, this ruined insulation in this Toms River home could not be salvaged and had to go.

 This crawl space is located extremely close to the Barnegat Bay in Toms River, NJ and was constantly having water and moisture issue.
 Now they have a clean and energy efficient crawl space that can even be used as additional storage space!